-The genus Saintpaulia, also known as African Violets are one of the world’s most popular houseplants, and for good reason.
+The genus Saintpaulia, also known as African Violets, is one of the world's most popular houseplants, and for a good reason.
 These compact, low-growing plants flower several times a year, and they are available in a multitude of leaf forms and colors.
-Don’t be put off by their reputation for difficulty: providing you follow a few simple rules, African Violets should thrive indoors.
-With a little experience, it’s possible to keep them in flower nearly all year round and grow them to the size of dinner plates.
+Don't be put off by their reputation for difficulty: providing you follow a few simple rules, African Violets should thrive indoors.
+With a bit of experience, it's possible to keep them in flower nearly all year round and grow them to the size of dinner plates.

 Light: Bright, but not direct sunlight.
 They are commonly grown under fluorescent lights placed 12 to 15 inches (30 to 38 cm) above the leaves.

 Water: Keep soil moist with warm water and strive for high humidity.
 Do not allow water to contact the leaves to prevent damage, other than light misting.
 Water from below, or push the water spout into the soil when watering.
 Don't allow the plant to sit in water.

 Temperature: Do not allow to fall below about 60ºF (15ºC).
 They thrive at 70ºF (21ºC).